- Competitive Analysis

 - Video Marketing

-Understandably then, most business owners that come to us are interested in getting their business on the first page of Google.
-Most HVAC business owners come to us for the same reason, and also because we’ve earned quite the reputation for helping HVAC, plumbing, and other home service companies get more leads and sales from the Web.
+Most HVAC business owners come to us for the same reason: they want their HVAC company to show up on the first page of Google.
+We’ve earned quite the reputation for helping HVAC, plumbing, and other home service companies get more leads and sales from the Web, and are happy to help you out for your 2018 marketing plans and beyond.

-There are several ways to get your HVAC website listed on the first page of Google—and at Blue Corona, we always recommend you try to get as many listings on the first page as possible, or rather, “maximizing your online real estate.”
+There are several ways to get your HVAC website listed on the first page of Google—and at Blue Corona, we always recommend you try to get as many listings on the first page as possible.
+We call it “maximizing your online real estate.”

 PPC for HVAC Companies